Pirate FlagPirates and PrivateersPirate Flag

 The backbone of the Royal Navy sprang from a captured Spanish ship, originally built by French shipwrights in 1740.
 This man-of-war was superior to all existing vessels in the English fleet, so the Admiralty decided to base future warships on her design.
 One of the two-deck, seventy-four-gun vessels to be built was HMS Thunderer, whose keel was laid in 1756 at Woolwich, the first royal dockyard.
 It took four years of construction before her launch in the middle of the Seven Years’ War.
 At the dawn of the next century, 139 out of 800 ships were seventy-fours.

-But this is far more than just a book about ship construction and the Royal Navy.
-It also shines a light on Britain’s shipping industry, the timber trade, the elements needed to build ships, the dockyards where they were built, and the people needed to turn designs into finished products.
+This is far more than just a book about ship construction and the Royal Navy.
+It also shines a light on Britain’s shipping industry, the timber trade, the elements needed to build ships, the dockyards where they are built, and the people needed to turn designs into finished products.
 Ten chapters and an epilogue comprise this volume, beginning with “The Origins of the 74” and concluding with a recap of Thunderer’s career from her launch to her loss in 1780.

 Home